 Check out our recipe for smoked pork chops.

-Also known as the ‘boneless chop’, pork loin comes from the upper back of the pig, also known as the upper loin area.
-They consist of very lean meat with little to no connective tissue and no bones.
+Also known as the ‘boneless chop’, pork loin is one of the primal cuts that comes from the upper back of the pig, also known as the upper loin area.
+Pork loin consist of very lean meat with little to no connective tissue and no bones.

-When cooking your pork loin, bear in mind that the absence of a bone can lead to overcooking and dryness, especially as this cut is so lean.
-Therefore, fast cooking methods such as sear-roasting, grilling or broiling are recommended to preserve a moist texture.
+When cooking a pork loin roast, bear in mind that the absence of a bone can lead to overcooking and dryness, especially as this cut of pork is so lean.
+Therefore, fast cooking techniques such as sear-roasting, grilling or broiling are recommended to preserve a moist texture of a pork loin.

-As there are no bones and subsequently no surrounding fat, this cut is undoubtedly much easier to eat but can be fairly bland without adequate seasoning.
+As there are no bones and subsequently no surrounding fat, pork loin is undoubtedly much easier to eat but can be fairly bland without adequate seasoning.

-Pork butt and shoulder are commonly confused.
-Both cuts come from the primal shoulder before being split into two sub-primal cuts: pork butt and pork shoulder.
+Pork butt and pork shoulder are commonly confused.
+Both cuts come from the primal shoulder before being split into two sub primal cuts: pork butt and pork shoulder.

 Pork Butt is also known as the Boston butt.
-It’s essentially the upper end of the shoulder where the meat tends to be thicker with more fat marbling.
+It’s essentially the upper end of the pig’s shoulder blade where the meat tends to be thicker with more fat marbling.

-Ideal for stews, pulled pork or pork roasts, pork butt tastes best when cooked slowly.
+Ideal for stews, pulled pork and pork roast, pork butt tastes best when cooked slowly.